 Pastor Dale has a living testimony.
 His priority is God, family, and church, in that order.
 It shows.
-I first crossed paths with Pastor Dale several years ago when friend suggested his midweek Bible study.
+I first crossed paths with Pastor Dale several years ago when a friend suggested his midweek Bible study.
 I was looking for something near my work and so for a year or so I attended.
-Immediately I saw his gift for his in depth teaching of the word.
+Immediately I saw his gift for his in-depth teaching of the word.
 He is a book by book, verse by verse Bible expositor offering practical ways to live the Christian life by what he teaches.
 Pastor Dale extends an invitation each week for people to invite Christ into their life.
 He challenges us, exhorts us to live faithfully unto Christ.

 What I appreciate most about Pastor Dale is how much he loves his family.
 He honors and loves his wife, who sings his praises all the time (she calls him her honey) and his children are a testimony to the love and example he gives them.